PFarnault/complist/README.md

 ## remarks

-- The incidence matrix only represent if two elements are linked, it does not mention any direction or weights.
+- The incidence matrix only tell if two elements are linked, it does not mention any direction or weights.